 We are doing our best to help the northern region to recover.
-The most part of the territory affected by the earthquake and tsunami is already rebuilt.
-However more time is needed in order to recover the places which suffered the most.
-We achieved many things by renovating the infrastructure: more than 80% of the buildings are modernized, our aim is to make them as up to date, as earthquake resistant as possible.
+Most part of the territory affected by the earthquake and tsunami is already rebuilt.
+However, more time is needed in order to recover the places which suffered the most.
+We achieved many things by renovating the infrastructure: more than 80% of the buildings are modernized, our aim is to make them as up to date, as earthquake-resistant as possible.
 I myself had several occasions to visit Onagawa, a town located in Miyagi prefecture – one of the places affected by the earthquake and tsunami the most.
 After my last visit, I can say that today this town is almost 90% recovered.
-In Fukushima the decontamination works are going quite effectively – in most places of the prefecture the radiation levels do not exceed the norms and are almost the same as in any other place in the world.
-We conduct strict inspection on the food produced in the prefecture and I can gladly state that it is safe to consume.
+In Fukushima, the decontamination works are going quite effectively – in most places of the prefecture the radiation levels do not exceed the norms and are almost the same as in any other place in the world.
+We conduct a strict inspection of the food produced in the prefecture and I can gladly state that it is safe to consume.
 Today only in a small area surrounding the Fukushima nuclear power plant the radiation levels are above the norm.

-– On 11th March 2011, Lithuanians, just like the rest of the world, were deeply shocked by what have happened to Japan.
+– On 11th March 2011, Lithuanians, just like the rest of the world, were deeply shocked by what had happened to Japan.
 Do Japanese people feel the support of Lithuania?

 Moreover, if you want to attract more tourists from foreign countries, it is necessary to understand your own culture and its’ real worth.
 I have an impression that you, Lithuanians, tend to underestimate yourselves.
-Usually your organisations present Lithuania as a country of beautiful nature, old architecture and nice weather.
+Usually, your organizations present Lithuania as a country of beautiful nature, old architecture, and nice weather.
 But almost every other European country could be described the same!
-Your country has an unique culture and, I would say, quite elegant food culture.
+Your country has a unique culture and, I would say, quite elegant food culture.
 All Japanese are pleasantly surprised after they arrive here, but the thing is – before the visit they have almost no information about Lithuania.
 And it is considering that we have 127 million people living in Japan!
-In Vilnius you have plenty of elegant shops, restaurants, cozy coffee houses and bakeries that Japanese would find charming.
+In Vilnius, you have plenty of elegant shops, restaurants, cozy coffee houses, and bakeries that the Japanese would find charming.
 My wife was very impressed by the Lithuanian handcrafts she bought during the Kaziukas fair.
 They would most certainly draw the attention of our women.
-All in all, it is very important to understand your own unique identity as a country, to carry the analysis of your target audience and to provide a wider, more efficient advertisement.
-For instance, why wouldn’t you invite to Lithuania your Japanese friends?
+All in all, it is very important to understand your own unique identity as a country, to carry the analysis of your target audience, and to provide a wider, more efficient advertisement.
+For instance, why wouldn’t you invite Lithuania your Japanese friends?
 I am sure they would love to come.
 How could you find them?
 Try collaborating more with the Lithuanian Embassy in Tokyo.
-For example, my wife together with His Excellency the Lithuanian Ambassador‘s to Japan wife are planning to organize the „Lithuanian Day“ event in Japan.
+For example, my wife together with His Excellency the Lithuanian Ambassador‘s to Japan wife is planning to organize the „Lithuanian Day“ event in Japan.

 – Wow, that‘s something new!

-– Mr. Ambassador, what Lithuanian cultural symbols could appear the most attractive to the Japanese travelers?
+– Mr. Ambassador, what Lithuanian cultural symbols could appear the most attractive to Japanese travelers?